 Rachael is an award-winning curator, with particular experience in inclusive heritage and in bringing contemporary creative and community voices into heritage spaces.

-As Head of Research and Story Development at Beamish Museum, Rachael leads the curatorial team of the largest social history museum in the UK.
-Rachael is a trustee of Redhills Miners Hall in Durham, where she is expanding her passion for harnessing heritage as an active force for social justice today.
+As Head of Story at Beamish Museum, Rachael leads the curatorial team of one of the largest social history museum in the UK.
+Rachael is Co-Founder and Chair of the UK’s Queer Heritage and Collections Network and a trustee of Redhills Miners Hall in Durham.

 Rachael founded and led the curation of inclusive national public programming at the National Trust from 2016 to 2021.
 As National Specialist for Inclusive Histories, Rachael curated series of exhibitions, contemporary commissions, events, community activities, publications, podcasts and cutting-edge research.